LBartolini/DVI/README.md

 This project realizes a Damn Vulnerable Infrastructure (DVI) with many vulnerable containers.
 It allows, and actually requires, the attacker to perform various lateral movements in order to reach its goal.

-The system implements the Energy Management System (EMS) of Campus Savona at Università di Genova.
+The system implements the Energy Management System (EMS) of Campus DVI at DamnVulnerable University.
 For the full description refer to the [GUIDE.md](./GUIDE.md).

 The whole system runs inside a Docker-in-Docker container (dind).
 Otherwise, if you prefer to do so, it is possible to run it directly on the host by simply executing the compose file inside the directory DVI_dind.